knifecake/forrelgui/README.md

       - [ ] Show progress during calculation by running one marker at a time
       - [x] Display results in a new tab and focus it
+      - [ ] Parallelize calculation by spreading different markers to different cores (look into vectorization?)
+      - [ ] Show a warning if the current results tab is stale
   - [ ] Come up with examples for testing
       - [x] Paternity
-      - [ ] Paternity with reference profiles
+      - [x] Paternity with reference profiles
+      - [x] Familias .fam file with pedigrees
+      - [ ] Familias .fam file with frequency database
       - [ ] A large frequency database
       - [ ] Mutations to showcase mutation models
   - [ ] Make testing examples loadable to demonstrate the program